This post may include affiliate links; see our disclosure policy.

 - Use a clear ice maker.
 This clear ice maker also works well.

-More about Buchanan’s blended Scotch
+More about this blended Scotch

 Buchanan’s is a brand of Scotch whisky that was introduced in 1879.
 The most popular product is called Buchanan’s Deluxe 12 Blended Scotch, which is aged for 12 years.
-The flavor has hints orange, vanilla and caramel, with peat and smoke on the finish.
-It’s a mid-priced Scotch: a 750 ml bottle costs about $40.
-You can sip it straight, or mix it into simple whiskey or Scotch cocktails.
-(See below!)
+The flavor has hints of orange, vanilla, and caramel, with peat and smoke on the finish.

 Red Seal.